aimclub/ReDKG/README.md

 Project Structure
 =================

-The latest stable release of GEFEST is on the `main branch <https://github.com/ITMO-NSS-team/GEFEST/tree/main>`__.
+The latest stable release of GEFEST is on the

 The repository includes the following directories: